-- Press the Tab key to access the Properties panel, from where properties for the power port can be changed on-the-fly.
+- Press the Tab key to access the Power Port dialog, from where properties for the power port can be changed on-the-fly.

 - Press the Alt key to constrain the direction of movement to the horizontal or vertical axis, depending on the initial direction of movement.

-- Press the Spacebar to rotate the power port counterclockwise or Shift+Spacebar for clockwise rotation.
+- Press the Spacebar to rotate the power port anti-clockwise or Shift+Spacebar for clockwise rotation.
 Rotation is in steps of 90°.